MyEtherWallet/knowledge-base/source/_posts/en/getting-started/using-mewcx.md

 ###### {% read_time title "MEW CX User Guide" %} min read
 ***

 MEW CX allows users to have the entirety of MEW in a bite-sized Chrome Extension accessible from their toolbar.
-Create and manage your wallets, interact with DApps, and send transactions quick using our QuickSend feature.
+Create and manage your wallets, interact with Dapps, and send transactions quick using our QuickSend feature.

-To learn more about MEW CX and what it has to offer, check out our Medium post.
+To learn more about MEW CX and what it has to offer, check out our [Medium post][mediummew].

 ## __Installing MEW CX__